-We are slowly gravitating towards this and one recent client of mine has chosen to do just that: All their negotiators now do both.
+We are gravitating towards this and more and more client of mine are choosing to do just that: All their negotiators now do both.
 It’s actually quite common practice in independent, local agencies across the country and more in sync with the international real estate model.
 Clients aren’t asking agents to separate their services, so why do we think we need to?

 Many of my daily activities are helping clients set up new Lettings departments and re-organising their teams.
 It starts very small, but can grow very quickly into a meaningful and reliable income stream.

 What better way to retain and better service all your client’s property needs than to offer Sales and Lettings under one roof?